particle-iot/docs/src/content/datasheets/accessories/gen3-accessories.md

 ![AssetTracker with Electron](/assets/images/accessories/assettracker-classic.jpg)

 Note that you will not be able to use the LIS3DH accelerometer because it connects by SPI and the SPI pins are not mapped in a usable way with the classic adapter!
+You will also need to connect pin D6 to GND, which will cause the GPS to always be powered on.
+The reason is that if you turn the GPS on in software, the rush of current into it causes the nRF52 MCU to brown out and reset.
+If you turn them both on at the same time, both will successful start up.

 #### Substituting for an Photon